ScreamingWeasel04/Pegasus/README.md

 # Pegasus
+Hello Guys.
-Hello!
-This project is about making ROM for Android Phones and Devices.
-Feel free to share your ideas.
+  This repository is an android project making ROMs for Android Phones.

-Cheers!
+  We plan to use Android Marshmallow (6.0.1, API 23).
+  Any Help is appreciated.

+Regards,
+Screaming Weasel04